ChrisToJ/GetAndCleanData/CodeBook.md

 signals)."

 The dataset provided here summarises the original dataset grouped by volunteer/subject (1st column 'subject') and activity (2nd column 'activity').
-In the following columns the means and standard deviation of the following features are averaged on a per person and per activity basis:
+In the following columns the means and standard deviations of the following features are averaged on a per person and per activity basis:
 - tBodyAcc
 - tGravityAcc
 - tBodyAccJerk